Apart from the classic cars as taxis, you see people and goods with creative transport in Havana.

 This Lada beside a modern bus in Boyeros district of Havana is not that aged, but I loved the stickers stating that it was 'immortal'.

-As I took this photo I noticed the turkey seller in the middle of the road, (look on the left of the photo)strategically placed where everyone slows down to go over the railway crossing.
+As I took this photo I noticed the buzzard seller in the middle of the road, (look on the left of the photo)strategically placed where everyone slows down to go over the railway crossing.

 Types of motorcycle vary from the classic to the more modern…